Updated: February 1, 2022

 Intro

-The Consent Form pattern is generally used in onboarding scenarios.
+The consent form pattern is generally used in onboarding scenarios.
 It stores a digital record of the user’s understanding and permission of the terms of an event, activity, or service that will be performed by the application.

 Consent form in compact width (left) and regular width (right)